SRCH2/srch2-ngn/documentation/docs/advanced.md

 the correct *Schema* can be generated.
 The return value of the method *getTableName()* specifies which table in the database the *SQLiteOpenHelper* manages to be indexed, while *getDatabaseName()* is only necessary for backwards compatibility (since the name of the database can be returned from the *SQLiteOpenHelper* only on KitKat and above).
+These should **exactly match** the values used in the create table string and the *SQLiteOpenHelper* constructor.

-The other critical difference is only search requests are possible on *SQLiteIndexable* implementations, as creating and updating table data should be managed by the *SQLiteOpenHelper* as is convention.
+Another critical difference is only search requests are possible on *SQLiteIndexable* implementations, as creating and editing table data should be managed by the *SQLiteOpenHelper*.
+Thus the *SQLiteIndexable* class does not contain the *Indexable* CRUD callbacks such as *onInsertComplete*: it does, however, have the *onIndexReady* callback notifying when the index the *SQLiteIndexable* represents is ready for searching.

-It is important to note the return value of *getDatabaseName()* **should exactly match the value used in the super constructor call used to initialize the *SQLiteOpenHelper*** and the return value of *getTableName()* **should exactly match the value used in the create table string** (usually used in *SQLiteOpenHelper's* *onCreate(SQLiteDatabase db)* method).

-Like for an *Indexable*, *SQLiteIndexable* should be registered by calling *SRCH2Engine.setSQLiteIndexables()* before calling *SRCH2Engine.onResume()*.

 The following code illustrates implementing an *SQLiteIndex* to connect the SRCH2 search server to a SQLite database table: